mmis1000/json-server-split/README.md

 Same as above `Programmed generation of certain db fields` but end with `.js` instead of `.template.js`

 The data never writes back to disk and gone after the reload.

-### Middleware pointed to directory

-`middlewares` option can now be pointed to a directory instead of a file.

-Only the top level files in that directory will be loaded as middlewares.
-But any changed file in that will triggers a reload when `--watch` option is used

 ### Custom routes